battleaxedotco/tool-docs/docs/freebies/soupcan.md

 <Screenshot
     url="/freebies/Soupcan-panel.png"
     alt="Cylintroid controls"
-    width="450px"
+    width="400px"
     center />

+- **Width**: The horizontal size of the shape
-- **Size**: The radius of the upper circle and the overall width of the shape
+- **Height**: The vertical size of the shape
-  - Setting the Y size to negative will show the bottom edge
+- **Invert**: Toggle the locations of the top and bottom colors
+  - Useful when flipping the shape and the motion should continue rather than oscillate
+- **Flip**: Simulation of rotation along the x-axis
-- **Height**: The height of the shape
+  - Negative values show the bottom edge of the shape
 - **Anchor Position**: sets the location of the layer's anchor point to control how a cylinder expands.
 Center expands outward, Top expands down, Bottom expands upward.
 The top and bottom anchors will be set at the midpoints of the upper and lower faces of the cylinder.

 ## Examples